moanapisia/MoanaPisia-Website/README.md

-# Welcome to LearnCS8 Resume Website
+# Welcome to Moana Pisia's Resume Website

-This is an template website for you to fill in your own information.
-Follow the instructions at https://learncs8.com
+I am interested in becoming a strength and conditioning coach because I am passionate about helping people become a better version of themselves.

-Special thanks to the open source bootstrap libraries that made this website possible.
+I look forward to helping make a difference in people's lives.